Skip to content

 How users discover and engage with creative talent on Patreon.

-Objective: To elevate visibility of creators, drive meaningful user engagement, and expand the ecosystem of support for a more diverse creative community.
+Objective: To elevate visibility of creators on Patreon by driving user engagement, and expand the ecosystem of support for a more diverse creative community.

-I worked as a UX-UI designer on this web application capstone project.
+I worked as a UI-UX designer on this web application capstone project.
+I was responsible for re-visiting the search navigation and topic based search and exploration for individual categories.

 Context